nordtektiger/qvickbuild/README.md

 foo = "World";
 bar = "Hello, [foo]!";      # "Hello, World!"
 ```

+Quickbuild supports most C-style escape sequences.
+Thus, `\n` is a valid newline, `\r` is a valid carriage return, `\"` is a " character, etc. Note that it is also possible to escape brackets using `\[` and `\]` if you don't want them to be parsed as an escaped expression during string interpolation.

 ### Tasks
 Every task has to have a name and may optionally contain any number of additional fields field.
 Tasks are equivalent to Make targets, and can be declared as follows.